loopandlearn/news/docs/edition/2024-09-09.md

 As a Looper, the primary way to obtain and share information is through direct conversations with endocrinologists who also loop and by connecting with other Loopers.
 I suggested in the post-conference survey that the conference include more information about open-source AID systems, with specific breakout sessions on this topic.
 Despite this, I was able to connect with fellow Loopers, exchange insights, and expand my knowledge about our looping experiences.
 We learned from each other, dined together, and even danced to a fantastic Beatles cover band.

 Who wants to join us next year?

+You can view the Saturday morning lectures from the [ONE conference at this link](https://tcoyd.org/one-24-virtual/){:target="_blank"}.

 ## Helpful Links